umr-ds/OPPLOAD/README.md

 api.restful.users.<USERNAME>.password=<PASSWORD>
 ```

-## Preparing DTN-RPyC
+## Preparing OPPLOAD
-For DTN-RPyC you need some configurations.
+For OPPLOAD you need some configurations.
 Examples for the configurations can be found in the `examples` folder.

 ### Main configuration
 The first one is the main configuration file.
 Here, you define a bunch of variables: